25 of the Most Famous Ancient Greek Statues and Sculptures

 The goddesses on the East pediment of the Parthenon, depict the birth of the goddess Athina, to the left is Helios, the sun god, rising from the sea, pulled by horses, next comes the only figure to have a head, Dionysus, and then Persephone and her mother.
 Demeter.

-The central group; Athena being born from the head of Zeus, when struck with an axe by Hephaistus is missing.
+The central group of Athena being born from the head of Zeus after being struck with an by Hephaestus (god of blacksmiths) is unfortunately missing.

-Still surviving are a group of three goddesses, possibly Hestia, Dione and her daughter, the moon goddess; Selene.
+Still surviving are a group of three goddesses who are possibly Hestia, Dione and her daughter, the moon goddess; Selene.

 15. Athena Parthenos (Athena the Virgin)